Albanians in Slovenia

 The Albanians in Slovenia constitute an ethnic minority of the country as immigrants.
-Most Albanians in Slovenia originally come from Kosovo, Macedonia and Montenegro.
+Most Albanians in Slovenia originally come from Kosovo, North Macedonia and Montenegro.

 History

 The first Albanians located in the territories of today's Slovenia came after the fall of the Ottoman Empire and after the Balkan wars.

 At the time of Yugoslavia, Albanians migrated to Slovenia for economic and political reasons, especially after 1945.
 Albanian migrants were mainly from the Republic of Macedonia, Kosovo and Montenegro.

 Even in the republic of Slovenia, as in most countries, we have an early exile of Albanians, especially from the areas of Kosovo.
 Here the Albanians are present almost immediately, sometime after the Second World War, namely from the time of the creation of the Yugoslav state, in which the state was part of a constituent unit, Slovenia as a republic and the state of Kosovo as an autonomous province.

 Since then, the difficult economic situation and later, even politics, forced Albanians to seek and find better living conditions in this country, which from the outset was distinguished by the standard of living compared to other units of the former Yugoslav federation.